JakobJuergens/Outlier_Detection_FDA/README.md

 RShiny: [![Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OpenSourceEconomics/ose-data-science-course-projeect-JakobJuergens/master?urlpath=shiny/visual/)

 ## Acknowledgements
+I want to thank a few people that either helped in making this project possible or aided me in some other way.
+* Vincent Dekker and Bernhard Häußler, my contacts at Daimler AG who made this project possible
+* Prof. Philipp Eisenhauer and Manuel Huth, who made this cooperation possible from the Universities' side
-Special thanks to Marc Kerstan, who allowed me to use his code for preparing sensor data collected in production processes at Daimler.
+* Marc Kerstan, who allowed me to use his code for preparing sensor data collected in production processes at Daimler
+* Prof. Dominik Liebl, who introduced me to the concept of using functional depth to identify outliers in functional data

 ## Structure of notebook